Cake Smash & Bath Splash Photographer Brisbane & Redlands

 The design process & the cake

-Your $179 session fee covers your cake, outfit, props and fresh florals or decorations.
+Your $199 session fee covers your cake, outfit, props and fresh florals or decorations.
 You don’t have to organise anything, you just turn up for a stress free, fun experience.
+Then you choose your package with a minimum spend of $549.

 You’ll have the choice of the following themes: